diballesteros/blog-posts/developer-blog-nuzlocke-tracker-part-two-page-layout.md

+---
+title: Dev Log Nuzlocke Tracker – Part Two – Page Layout
+date: 2021-08-01
+description: Second in the series of a developer blog chronicling my experience creating a React app.
+In this part I explain the development of the initial page layout.
+categories:
+    - react
+    - devlog
+---

 ## Dev Log: Nuzlocke Tracker – Part Two – Page Layout

 This is the second part of the series where I chronicle the development process of a [Nuzlocke Tracker](https://nuzlocke.netlify.app/).